gwinnem/vue-responsive-grid-layout/vitepress-docs/features/index.md

 * Widgets may be added or removed without rebuilding grid.
 * Layout can be serialized and restored.
 * Responsive with predefined Layouts.
+* Grid items are distributed evenly.
+* Grid item is resizable from right, bottom right and bottom.